Jonathan-Sandifer/All-Star-Events/docs/journals/Shane.md

 ## June 20th, 2022
 Wanted to get a head start on the week because we are going to have to crunch for sure to get things done.
 Realized the data we had for the weather was not going to work because it was 40 separate  3 hour intervals over 5 days of weather and after trying for a bit it was going to be near impossible to get certain pieces of information.
 I was able to find out open weather api has a current weather api that would work much better for the purposes of our app and i reconfigured that function and our react hook to be able to handle the new path.I now have access to the data but a new problem is going to cause a road block now of not being able to access parts of the data when the pages refreshes for some reason?

+## June 21st, 2022
+Spent the day continuing to try and get the save feature up and running for specific events listed in our events parks page.
+Figured out how to make state hooks for the first time!! added them to the events parks front end to be able to save the data associated with the events to the backend.
+Also was able with the help of Curtis was able to figure out the jwt login i needed to add to my save events post view.
+Was able to get everything working in insomnia, but currently struggling to figure out how to associate it with the front end.

+## June 20nd, 2022
+Today was a big struggle for sure but was able to push through with a lot of help.
+Was able to finally get the save events function working with a lot of insight from mitch and jeff.
+Had a bug for a very long time for the front end interactions getting a 403 forbidden error when trying to save on the front end.
+Figured out that the headers need to have the authorization section. with the token passed through 'authorization': `Bearer ${token}`